 Select the sentence in the passage in which the author cites the physical effects of a technological innovation being discussed as an example of a previous generalization.
+Questions 19 through 20 are based on the following reading passage.

 Few mathematical constructs seem as conceptually simple as that of randomness.
 According to the traditional definition, a number is random if it is chosen purely as the result of a probabilistic mechanism such as the roll of a fair die.
 In their groundbreaking work regarding complexity and the limitations of formal systems, mathematicians Gregory Chaitin and A.N.
 Kolmogorov force us to consider this last claim more closely.